ZKAW/PyPass/README.md

 **HOW TO INSTALL:**

-No installation required, just launch the script with:
+No installation required, the only thing you need is Python3.
+Launch the script with:
 `python3 PyPass.py`
+Or launch the .exe (python not required for this)

 **HOW TO HELP ME:**